SenseTecnic/node-red-contrib-users/README.md

 ### Advanced settings

 Clicking "show advanced settings" inside the users config tab will display extra settings for the JWT.
-These should be left alone as it is unless you know what you're doing.
+These should be left alone unless you know what you're doing.

 **JWT cookie name** - Name of the browser cookie used to store the json web token.